matomo-org/developer-documentation/docs/3.x/generated/Piwik/Widget/WidgetConfig.md

 <a name="getSubcategoryId" id="getSubcategoryId"></a>
 ### `getSubcategoryId()`

+Get the currently set category ID.

 #### Signature

-- It does not return anything.
+- It returns a `string` value.

 <a name="setmodule" id="setmodule"></a>
 <a name="setModule" id="setModule"></a>